Different Types of Ticks in Granite City, IL?

 The Weather is getting warmer and we are more than thrilled.
 This means BBQs, longer days, swimming in pools, but also seeing different pests come back out to play.
 Unfortunately, we are not the only ones ready to get out into the beautiful weather after those long nights of winter.
 During these warmer months, ticks are out in full capacity and can pose different health risks to not only you and your family but your furry friends as well.
 These pests can spread diseases such as Lyme disease and Rocky Mountain spotted fever.

-If you are unsure about ticks or weren’t aware that they could cause the harm that they do, here are some different tips in spotting them, prevention from bites, and knowing how to get rid of them.
+If you are unsure about ticks or weren’t aware that they could cause the harm that they do, here are some different tips for spotting them, preventing bites, and knowing how to get rid of them.

 Hard vs Soft Ticks